yd-lu/Math-contest/README.md

 # Math-contest
-Some notes I wrote when I was preparing math contests.
+Some notes I wrote when I was preparing for math contests.
-Level: High-school (IMO, etc) + university (Putnam, etc)
+Level: High-school (IMO, etc) + University (Putnam, etc)